Ashritha-Ash/Advanced-Java/1_Array List & Linked List/README.md

 elements 1st and 2nd from the ArrayList object by using SubList()] solution->(https://github.com/Ashritha-Ash/Advanced-Java/blob/main/1a_Array%20List%20%26%20Linked%20List/1bd.png)

-SearchColo:[Write a java program for getting different colors through ArrayList interface and delete nth element from the ArrayList object by using remove by index] solution->(https://github.com/Ashritha-Ash/Advanced-Java/blob/main/1a_Array%20List%20%26%20Linked%20List/1be.png)
+SearchColor:[Write a java program for getting different colors through ArrayList interface and delete nth element from the ArrayList object by using remove by index] solution->(https://github.com/Ashritha-Ash/Advanced-Java/blob/main/1a_Array%20List%20%26%20Linked%20List/1be.png)